-The second protocol in this layer, UDP(User datagram protocol) is an unreliable connectionless protocol for an application that does not want TCP’s sequencing or flow control and wishes to provide their own.
+The second protocol in this layer, UDP(User datagram protocol) is an unreliable connectionless protocol for an application that does not want TCP’s sequencing or flow control and wishes to provide its own.

-It is also widely used for a one-shot, client-server type request-reply queries and applications in which, promoting delivery is more important than accurate delivery.
+It is also widely used for one-shot, client-server type request-reply queries, and applications in which, promoting delivery is more important than accurate delivery.

 In the TCP-IP Model, On top of the transport layer is the application layer.
 It contains all higher-level protocols.
 The early ones included virtual terminals (TELNET), file transfer(FTP), and electronic mail(SMTP).

 The virtual terminal protocol allows a user on one machine to log onto a distant machine and work here.
 The file transfer protocol provides a way to move data efficiently from one machine to another.